bitcoinxt/bitcoinxt/contrib/gitian-debian/README.md

   sudo usermod -a -G bitcoin <your username>
   ```

-4. Logout and back into your account so new group assignment takes affect
+4. Logout and back into your account so new group assignment takes affect.

 5. Verify your username was added to the bitcoin group: